 Up in the air

-The office areas are complemented by a restaurant, a café, conference rooms and an auditorium.
+The office areas are complemented by a restaurant, a café, conference rooms, an auditorium and the top floor lounge.

-Building 1 is a pilot project and a crucial milestone in the implementation of innovative working methods at the company.
-One key concept is activity-based working, which involves working in different settings depending on the tasks to be performed.
+Building 1 is an important milestone in the implementation of innovative working methods at the company.
+One key concept is activity-based working, which involves working without fixed workplace in different settings depending on the tasks to be performed.

 This includes open room layouts with informal meeting zones to encourage employees to collaborate.
 Herzog & de Meuron have tackled this in their iconic building by creating open communication areas that extend across multiple floors and are linked by open spiral staircases.